 Instructor Bio: Natalie Shook NCPT

 I am a graduate of the 950 hour Advanced Program at the internationally respected Pilates Center of Boulder, Colorado.
 This is one of the most highly respected Pilates teacher training programs in the world.
 TPC’s teacher training program is often referred to as the “Harvard” of Pilates for teacher training and is recognized as one of the most comprehensive and rigorous programs available.
 I am grateful to have had the opportunity to learn from the best.
+I am a Nationally Certified Pilates Teacher.

 I am also Stages Cycle Certified and have a love for spin class, where I love to incorporate the Pilates principles on the bike.